Nancy Pelosi Says Attorney General William Barr Committed A Crime By Lying To Congress

-House Speaker Nancy Pelosi held a news conference this morning in which she criticized Attorney General William Barr for lying to Congress in previous testimonies.
+House Speaker Nancy Pelosi held a news conference this morning, in which she criticized Attorney General William Barr for lying to Congress in previous testimonies.

 According to CNN, the California politician accused Barr of committing a crime by lying to Congress.
 Her remarks come after Barr skipped out on a House committee meeting that took place Thursday morning.